-The manager's house, has all the charm of the old lodge houses of England.
+The manager's house, has all the charm of the old lodge houses of Engcharm of the old lodge houses of Eng-land.
 It stands near the entrance gates, in its own thick grove of lovely trees.
 Across the fields Lady Baillie has had put up a commodious building to house five families; all the conveniences of the city house have been included, and there is a separate entrance for each family's use.
-As repairs and improvements are carried out in the wintertime, it is necessary to keep one or two men throughout the year, and with this thought in mind a central heating plant was installed, to provide heat for the main house and for the auxiliary buildings.
+As repairs and improve-ments are carried out in the winter-time, it is necessary to keep one or two time, it is necessary to keep one or two men throughout the year, and with this thought in mind a central heating plant was installed, to provide heat for the main house and for the auxiliary buildings.

 An important improvement was made several years ago when the large water tank, with a 30,000 gallon capacity, was erected.
 This provides for the domestic water supply, and, in addition, supplies fire protection of forty-five pounds pressure to the inch.
 Fire hydrants have been installed at strategic points throughout the grounds.
 Within a few years this improvement has paid for itself by the considerable reduction in the annual fire insurance premium.
-Lisonally has its own water supply and filtration plant as well as its own fire protection; lake water is filtered through gravel and then empties into a reservoir well, to be pumped finally into the water tank.
+Lironally has its own water supply Litonally has its own water supply and filtration plant as well as its own fire protection; lake water is filtered through gravel and then empties into a reservoir well, to be pumped finally into the water tank.
 The swimming pool, which is one of the pleasant features of this summer place, is looked after by a separate pumping outfit, which takes the water direct from the lake to the tank.

-Listonally Farm is one of the happiest discoveries in the annual search for important country estates.
+Litonally Farm is one of the happiest discoveries in the annual search for discoveries in the annual search for important country estates.
+It represents careful investment of money and important country estates.
 It represents careful investment of money and thought; its dividends can hardly be estimated.
 The lake shore district west of Toronto has had millions of dollars poured into country estate ventures, sometimes with the hope of return and sometimes without even the flicker of hope.
-Listonally demonstrates the wisdom of steady but gradual improvement, and gives us furiously to think about this important new big business of making country estates "pay."
+Liconally demonstrates the window of ready but gradients. strates the wisdom of steady but grad-ual improvement, and gives us furiously to think about this important new big business of making country estates "pay."